 “There are these two young fish swimming along, and they happen to meet an older fish swimming the other way, who nods at them and says, “Morning, boys, how’s the water?”
 And the two young fish swim on for a bit, and then eventually one of them looks over at the other and goes, “What the hell is water?””

-Next to Benji though, this may seem like familiar territory for Sun Kil Moon – after all, it features bucket-loads of acoustic guitar and Mark Kozelek rambling over the top.
-But Universal Themesis a quiet revolution.
-There are no tracks here less than six minutes, most run over ten: and with sprawling and endless instrumental innovations – it might just be the one of the first prog-folk records.
-Don’t let its obsession with dullness and its quiet rhythms fool; this is a hugely ambitious LP and it pays off in spades.
-It’s biggest legacy though, as was always going to be the case, are the lyrics.
+Regardless, Universal Themes is a quiet revolution.
+Don’t let its obsession with dullness and its quiet rhythms fool though, this is a hugely ambitious LP and it pays off in spades.
+There are no tracks here less than six minutes long, most run over ten.
 Listening to it, like reading The Pale King, shifts and enriches your outlook.
-It finds beauty in moments of absolute regularity.
-The truth in this record was the same stumbled upon by Foster Wallace; “It is about simple awareness — awareness of what is so real and essential, so hidden in plain sight all around us, that we have to keep reminding ourselves, over and over: “This is water, this is water.””
-Perhaps this is why the record is called Universal Themes then, because they are not always found in stories of poignant idiosyncrasy but in small tales of everyday eventuality, for these moments are ones that every person shares, and in them we will all see something of ourselves.
+It finds beauty in moments of absolute ordinariness.
+The truth in this record was the same stumbled upon by Foster Wallace: “it is about simple awareness — awareness of what is so real and essential, so hidden in plain sight all around us, that we have to keep reminding ourselves, over and over: this is water, this is water.”
+Perhaps that is why the record is called Universal Themes, because those are not always found in stories of poignant idiosyncrasy but in small tales of everyday eventuality, for these moments are ones that each person shares, and in them we will all see something of ourselves.